🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Your Facebook ad targeting strategy could be better.

 That’s not really what most digital marketers want to hear, but nine times out of ten, it’s the truth.
 Facebook gives us a ton of audience options to choose from, which is great, but using those audiences in an effective and non-self-defeating way is something that takes some thought, knowledge, and skill.
+One foundational method is using core audiences, which allows you to classify users based on demographics, interests, and behaviors.

 You have to